rungec/Arctic-Cultural-ES/ArcticCulturalES_processing notes.md

 ### 07/01/17
 ###Correlation of environmental variables
-Checked correlation of new waterbodies & industrial rasters
+Checked correlation of new waterbodies & industrial rasters Most variables show pearson correlation of <0.4.
+Exceptions are Distance to road and distance to house which show pearson correlation of 0.73; Distance to Town2 shows correlation of 0.54 with distance to house and 0.47 with distance to road;
+ Percent industrial 1km shows correlation of 0.46 with Corrine_2012 cropland; conifer forest shows negative correlation of -0.43 with sparse vegetated.
 Saved as .rds which can be loaded to R using readRDS
 > folder: Maxent runs\Correlation of variables\
 > CorrelationPlotofEnvironmentalVariables_nowater2.png